The-Scripters-Guild/Warzone/docs/logic/warzone-sandbox.md

 ### 0.11.1

 - Changed `projectilesEnabled` Boolean Variable scope from Global to Object, which somehow hasn't caused noticeable issues with the wrong scope.

+### 0.11.2

+- Adjusted the amount of created Weapon Carrier Clones from 24 to 28 due to some players getting a higher than 24 index if the match has more than 24 total players due to bots being present.
+Capped at 28 instead of 32, as this is a rare occasion, and not standard.
+Adding more clone bipeds on the map reduces the amount of total units that can be present on the map including vehicles.